ManticoreGamesInc/platform-documentation/src/references/binding_sets.md

 When a new binding is added, the action name and description can be set.
 The action name should be something that identifies what this action does.
 This identifier can be used in Lua to determine which action triggered the event.

 Bindings support a secondary key and controller input.
-Meaning that the player can perform an action using 2 different keys or use controller input (i.e. a button).
+Meaning that the player can perform an action using 2 different keys or use controller input (that is a button).

 ### Core Behavior